 Another important cellular structure in nervous systems are the ganglia.
 The term ganglion refers to a bundle (mass) of nerve cell bodies.
 In the context of the nervous system, ganglia are composed of soma (cell bodies) and dendritic structures.
 The dendritic trees of most ganglia are interconnected to other dendritic trees resulting in the formation of a plexus.
 In the human nervous system there are two main groups of ganglia.
 The dorsal root ganglia, which is also referred to as the spinal ganglia, contains the cell bodies of the sensory nerves.
 The autonomic ganglia contain the cell bodies of the nerves of the autonomic nervous system.
 Nerves that project from the CNS to autonomic ganglia are referred to as preganglionic nerves (or fibers).
 Conversely, nerves projecting from ganglia to effector organs are referred to as postganglionic nerves (or fibers).
 Generally the term ganglion relates to the peripheral nervous system.
 However, the term basal ganglia (also basal nuclei) is used commonly to describe the neuroanatomical region of the brain that connects the hypothalamus, cerebral cortex, and the brainstem.

-Neurons are the highly specialized cells of all nervous systems (e.g. CNS and PNS) that are tasks with transmitting signals from one location to another.
+Neurons are the highly specialized cells of all nervous systems (e.g. CNS and PNS) that are tasked with transmitting signals from one location to another.
 These cells accomplish this role through specialized membrane-to-membrane junctions called synapses.
 Most neuron possess an axon which is a long protrusion from the body (soma) of the neuron to the synapse.
 Axons can extend to distant parts of the body and make thousands of synaptic contacts such as is the case with the CNS neurons of the spinal cord.
 Axons frequently travel through the body in bundles called nerves.
 The synapses are termed pre-synaptic and post-synaptic.
-The pre-synaptic synapse will release secretory granule contents in response to the propagation of an electrochemical signal down its axon.
-The released substance (termed a neurotransmitter) will then, most likely, bind to a specific receptor on the membrane of the post-synaptic synapse, thereby, propagating the initial signal to the next neuron.
+The pre-synaptic synapse will release secretory granule contents in response to the propagation of an electrochemical signal (action potential) down its axon.
+The released substance (termed a neurotransmitter) will then, most likely, bind to a specific receptor on the membrane of the post-synaptic synapse, thereby, propagating the initial action potential to the next neuron.
 The human nervous system is composed of hundreds of different types of neurons.
 These include sensory neurons that transmute physical stimuli such as light and sound into neural signals, and motor neurons that are responsible for converting neural signals into activation of muscles or glands.

 Glial cells (named from the Greek for "glue") are the specialized non-neuronal cells of the nervous system that provide protection, support and nutrition for neurons.
 As the Greek name glue infers, glial cells hold neurons in place and provide guidance cues which directs axons of the neurons to their appropriate target cell(s).
 Glial cells are responsible for the maintenance of neural homeostasis, for the formation of myelin, and they play a participatory role in signal transmission in the nervous system.
 Glial cells provide an electrical insulation (myelin) for neurons which allows for rapid transmission of action potentials and also prevents the abnormal propagation of nerve impulses to inappropriate neurons.
 The glial cells that produce the myelin sheath are called oligodendrocytes in the CNS and Schwann cells in the PNS.
 Glial cells also destroy pathogens and remove dead neurons.back to the top